pmaier983/Blog/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: "Markdown Style Guide"
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: 'Jul 01 2022'
+pubDate: "Jul 01 2022"
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: "/blog-wireframe.webp"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.